Machaela Cavanaugh

-Machaela M. Cavanaugh (born January 17, 1979) is an American politician serving in the Nebraska Legislature from the 6th district since 2019.
+Machaela M. Cavanaugh (born January 17, 1979) is an American politician serving in the Nebraska Legislature from the 6th district since 2019 and re-elected in 2024.
 She is a member of the Democratic Party.

 Personal life

 Cavanaugh was born on January 17, 1979, in Washington, D.C.
 She is the daughter of former Nebraska state legislator and U.S. Representative John Joseph Cavanaugh III.
 She attended Marian High School in Omaha, Nebraska, and the University of St. Thomas, graduating with a Bachelor of Arts in sociology in 2001.
 She went on to graduate school at the University of Nebraska Omaha and obtained her Masters in Public Administration (MPA) in 2008.

 Cavanaugh and her husband, Nick Brotzel, live in Omaha and have three children.
 Her brother, John, an Omaha attorney, is the state senator for Nebraska's 9th legislative district.